+When the user opens a directory the application scans it’s content and tries to generate mini previews the so called thumbnails automatically.
 In perspectives supporting showing of file previews like Grid and ImageSwiper, TagSpaces PRO is generating thumbnails for the visible files in the perspective.
-Currently the application tries to generated thumbnails for the following files types:

 - Videos: WEBM, OGV, MP4, M4V

 - Notes: HTML (uses the embedded screenshot, if created with the TagSpaces Web Clipper